itzmealvin/BLOCKCHAIN_iuVecCert/packages/client/public/markdown/using-issuer.md

 deno run force-embed -v 1734401217_S1AY2223.vcdr -s 1734401217_S1AY2223.svcd
 ```

-This will perform checks on the Vector Commitment Deployment Response (VCDR)
+This will perform checks on the Vector Commitment Deployment Response (VCDRe)
 file `/requests/1734401217_S1AY2223.vcdr` together with `issuerPermission.pdf`
 permission file, then reload the PDF credential group(s) from the Saved Vector
 Commitment Data (SVCD) file `/requests/1734401217_S1AY2223.svcd`, then embed the
 information to each PDF credentials and appendix(s), saves the output ZIP file
-to the `embedded/embedded_100_0x58b6C0c2BAbBd1c6926B26C5E8e4636d476CEdD4.zip`.
+to the `embedded/embedded_100_0x58b6C0c2BAbBd1c6926B26C5E8e4636d476CEdD4.zip`
+and then delete the VCDRe and SVCD files.

 <p align="right">(<a href="#readme-top" target="_blank" rel="noopener noreferrer">back to top</a>)</p>